rajshah0131/RajShahProject1/README.md

 2. Network diagram With ELK Server
 ![Network Diagram With ELK Server] (https://github.com/rajshah0131/RajShahProject1/blob/main/Diagram/Diagram%20of%20Complete%20Network.png "Network Diagram With ELK Server")

+thse files have been tested and used to generate a live ELK deployment on azure. they can be used to either recreate the entire deployment pictured above.
+Alternatively, select portions of the ELK file may be used to install only certain pieces of it
+![Ansible Playbook] (https://github.com/rajshah0131/RajShahProject1/tree/main/Ansible "Ansible Playbooks")

 This document will show the following:
 - Description of the topology
 - Access Policies